 Who is Grünewald

-Matthias Grünewald, a German Gothic painter, lived during the time of the High Renaissance but chose to ignore that artistic revolution.
-A contemporary of Raphael, Michelangelo, Da Vinci, and Durer, all Renaissance masters, Grünewald followed his own path and we see in his works the last great flowering of Gothic Art.
+Matthias Grünewald, a German Gothic painter, lived during the time of the High Renaissance.
+A contemporary of Raphael, Michelangelo, Da Vinci, and Durer, all Renaissance masters, Grünewald ignored the artistic revolution that was the High Renaissance, and instead followed his own path.
+We see in his works the last great flowering of Gothic Art.

 The Isenheim Altarpiece